 Report: More Northeast casinos, more Atlantic City closures

 ATLANTIC CITY, N.J.
-(AP) — A Wall Street firm predicts a new wave of casino expansion in the Northeastern U.S. will lead to more casino closings in Atlantic City.
+(AP) — A Wall Street firm predicts a new wave of casino expansion in the northeast will lead to more casino closings in Atlantic City.

-Moody's did not predict how many will go belly-up, but said the Trump Taj Mahal, Caesars and Bally's "are already on the brink."
+Moody's does not predict how may will go belly-up.
+But it says the Trump Taj Mahal, Caesars and Bally's "are already on the brink."
 Each is in Chapter 11 bankruptcy.

 Elsewhere, the report says new casinos will hurt existing gambling halls in Pennsylvania, Maryland, Rhode Island and New York.